mhaugrud/msumcspy/_sources/Files/Iteratingoverlinesinafile.rst

    :start: 1

-Iterating over lines in a file
+Iterating over Lines in a File
 ------------------------------

 Recall the contents of the qbdata.txt file.